-Map of Bulgaria – A modern Volume that defines the exact position of the Bulgarian sea coast, based on the modern administrative boundaries and corresponding latitudes.
+Map of Bulgaria – A modern Volume that defines the exact position of the Bulgarian sea coast, based on the modern administrative boundaries and corresponding latitudes check it out right here.
 Map of Bulgaria (hereinafter referred to as the Sofia Map) was first prepared by the Archaeological Institute of Thrace (ASOT) under the direction of Stamides Methodus.

 The first edition of this Modern Volume was issued in 1965 and was a highly successful attempt at depicting the whole extent of the ancient Bulgarian seacoast, both in terms of physical features and political importance bulgarian black sea resorts.
 The Modern Bulgarian Map has been used ever since then for archaeological purposes as well as cartography.
 This manuscript was a remarkable contribution towards the field of cartography, as it gives an impressive account of the early condition of the places of the Black Sea coast and of the surrounding areas.